Acute Care walk-in clinics

 Is this service for routine appointments?

-No. The Acute Care service is for acute medical needs only.
+No. Acute Care is for acute medical needs only.

 Routine appointments, long-term condition management, repeat prescriptions, or planned follow-ups should be booked with your regular GP or healthcare provider.